Jacqueline Woodson: Teaching

 Woodson has, in turn, influenced many other writers, including An Na, who credits her as being her first writing teacher.
 She also teaches teens at the National Book Foundation's summer writing camp where she co-edits the annual anthology of their combined work.
 She was also a visiting fellow at the American Library in Paris in spring of 2017.

 Themes

 Some reviewers have labeled Woodson's writings as "issue-related", but she believes that her books address universal questions.
-She has tackled subjects that were not commonly discussed when her books were published, including interracial couples, teenage pregnancy and homosexuality.
+She tackled uncommon and taboo subjects when originally published, including interracial couples, teenage pregnancy and homosexuality.
 She often does this with sympathetic characters put into realistic situations.
 Woodson states that her interests lie in exploring many different perspectives through her writings, not in forcing her views onto others.

 Woodson has several themes that appear in many of her novels.
 She explores issues of gender, class and race as well as family and history.
 She is known for using these common themes in ground-breaking ways.
 While many of her characters are given labels that make them "invisible" to society, Woodson is most often writing about their search for self rather than a search for equality or social justice.